newmanwell/excursion/README.md

 A codecademy project creating a adventure site with video and images.
 Fun one to learn on.
+A side exercise was that I created the readme on github after pushing.
+I then pullex the read me and updated the last two sentances on my local laptop and pushed back to my repository.